 Data-Driven Decision Making: The process of planning for student success both academic and behavioral) through the use of ongoing progress monitoring and analysis of data.

-Family-School Partnerships: Families and staff partnering in the RtI process, including designing interventions for school and home.
+Family-School Partnerships: Families and staff partnering in the MTSS process, including designing interventions for school and home.

 Focused Assessment: Formal and informal assessment targeted to specifically plan program service delivery and/or appropriate interventions for student success.

-Problem-Solving/RTI Team: The school-based team may appear under different names in different buildings, but all examine children that are identified due to their performance on at-risk determinants.
-The primary function of RtI teams is to identify and solve problems.
+Problem-Solving/MTSS Team: The school-based team may appear under different names in different buildings, but all examine children that are identified due to their performance on at-risk determinants.
+The primary function of MTSS teams is to identify and solve problems.

 Progress Monitoring: Collecting and analyzing data about student progress to make instructional decisions.